 When & Where

-Words without Borders is a nonprofit organization dedicated to the translation, publication, and promotion of the finest international literature.
-Since 2003 WWB has published over 1,700 pieces by writers from over 124 countries and 101 languages.
+Words Without Borders is a nonprofit organization dedicated to the translation, publication, and promotion of the finest international literature.
+Since 2003 WWB has published over 2,200 pieces by writers from over 130 countries and 110 languages.
 We’ve also published seven acclaimed anthologies, including Literature from ‘The Axis of Evil,’ The Ecco Anthology of International Poetry, Tablet & Pen: Literary Landscapes from the Modern Middle East, and Spain's Great Untranslated.
-We are currently building an education program to bring contemporary international literature into the classroom.
+Our online education program, WWB Campus, brings contemporary international literature into the classroom.